AlexsLemonade/OpenPBTA-analysis/analyses/transcriptomic-dimension-reduction/README.md

 This module runs dimension reduction—namely PCA, UMAP, and t-SNE—on gene expression data from kallisto and RSEM.

-To the run the whole pipeline and produce 4 plots with panels for all three approaches
+To the run the whole pipeline and produce 4 plots

 1. RSEM stranded data
 2. RSEM poly-A data
 3. kallisto stranded data
 4. kallisto poly-A data

-with points colored by broad histology, simply run:
+with panels for PCA, UMAP, and t-SNE that have points colored by broad histology, simply run:

 ```
 ./dimension-reduction-plots.sh